albacoretuna/sayitlikeme/README.md

 ## The rest is just development notes
 ## User stories
   * map sayitlike.me/twitterhandle to a page for @twitterhandle on twitter containing an audio recording of the name
+  * user clicks on "Sign up with twitter and record your name", after logging in using twitter, a form shows up, asking for name, name clarification,... and those can be saved.

 ## Components
 ### First phase
+  * User registration
   * Login
-  * User page (only with written instruction for pronunciation)
+  * User page, or profile (only with written instruction for pronunciation)
   * Search

 ### Second Phase